OneKey-Network/addressability-framework/dsp-api.md

 # Goal

-Describe the required API for a DSP that wants to become a Contracting Party of the Prebid SSO ecosystem.
+Describe the technical requirements for a DSP engaged through the Model Terms with a supply partner..

 # General note about signature

-Prebid SSO Data and communication are designed to protect the User data.
-Therefore, Prebid SSO relies heavily on the signatures of the data and the communication to enforce security.
+Prebid SSO Data format is design to let the user audit how his preference got to their current state.
+Therefore, Prebid SSO relies on the signatures of the data and the communication to enforce security.
 The Elliptic Curve Digital Signature Algorithm (ECDSA) is used for this purpose.
 All the signatures described in this documentation are generated using NIST P-256 coupled with the hash algorithm SHA-256 on a specific string.

 # The Identity endpoint